Skip to content

 December 2020 Graduate Wendy Rivera.

-During my senior year of high school, I had absolutely no idea where I would be going or what my major might be.
-My GPA had suffered, and I was not a "stellar" student by any means.
-I decided to go to Elgin Community College because it felt safe.
-I enrolled in the Human Service generalist program, and it has been the best decision I've made.
+During my senior year of high school, I had no idea where I would be going or what my major would be.
+My GPA had suffered, and I was not a "stellar" student.
+I decided to attend Elgin Community College because it felt like a safe environment.
+I enrolled in the Human Services Generalist program, which was one of the best decisions I've made.
 I finally felt like I belonged.

-I come from a family of immigrants and have struggled through my college journey.
-I applied to DACA in high school and began saving money to pay my way through college.
-I felt that if my parents worked so hard to get me to where I am, I needed to work harder to make their sacrifices worth it.
+I come from a family of immigrants and have faced challenges throughout my college journey.
+I applied for DACA in high school and began saving money to pay my way through college.
+If my parents worked so hard to get me to where I am, I needed to work harder to make their sacrifices worth it.

 I began the program motivated to learn and inspired to be the best human service worker I can be.
-I completed my internships at PADS of Elgin, which allowed me to grow in ways I would not have been able to alone.
-I want to thank the PADS staff for their support and for allowing me to show what I'm capable of.
+I completed my internship at PADS of Elgin, which allowed me to grow in ways I would not have been able to otherwise.
+I want to thank the PADS staff for their support and for allowing me to showcase my abilities.
 I would have never had this opportunity without ECC.

-ECC is filled with outstanding professors that care and are understanding.
+ECC is filled with outstanding professors who care and are understanding.
 I want to thank Dr. Liddy Hope for guiding and encouraging me, Dr. Joseph Rosenfeld for giving the best advice, and former professor David Carrillo for inspiring me.
-I want to thank my parents for believing in me and supporting me.
+I want to thank my parents for their unwavering belief in me and unwavering support.

-To all the Dreamers, I want to encourage you to pursue college, don't be intimidated—one step at a time, sí se puede.
+To all the Dreamers, I want to encourage you to pursue college.
+Don't be intimidated—take one step at a time, sí se puede.

 – Wendy Rivera, Hanover Park